Qubes-Community/Contents/docs/building/building-archlinux-template.md

 #### Question
 Hello.
 I just built an 'archlinux' template and moved it to Dom0, then installed the template.
-After I tried to open a terminal in the 'archlinux' TemplateVM, but it shows nothing. \
+Afterwards I tried to open a terminal in the 'archlinux' TemplateVM, but it shows nothing. \
 Can you please check this logs and please tell me what is wrong.
 Thanks.

-I searched the word "Failed" and found few.
+I searched the word "Failed" and found few:
 ```
 [0m] Failed to start.....
 Initialize and mount /rw and /home.... see 'systemctl status qubes-mount-dirs.service' for details
 [0m] Failed unmounting.... /usr/lib/modules....